 Treatment of tremors can be difficult, especially when the root cause of the issue is unknown.
 If Parkinson’s is the cause, there are specific medications that can address that issue.
 In other instances, physical therapy and medication can help to manage tremors.

-For assistance diagnosing the root cause of your tremors and shakes and to begin a treatment plan to address the issue, contact the specialists at NY Neurology Associates today.
+For assistance diagnosing the root cause of your tremors and shakes and to begin a treatment plan to address the issue, contact the specialists at Cayman Neurology and Pain Management today.